tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 write-only buffers are observationally pure, so no need for a monad at all.

-The type of write-buffers is
+The type of write buffers is

 ```haskell
 type Need (l :: [*]) (t :: *)